 |fizzy drinks||carbonic acid|

 Hydrochloric, nitric and sulfuric acid are the three common mineral acids used in the school laboratory.
 These are strong acids and when fairly concentrated they are also corrosive.
-This means that they will attack and destroy living cells and tissue.
+This means that they will attack and destroy living cells and tissue, the corrosive symbol shown opposite is found on many bottles of acids and alkalis.
 However most of the acids you use in school are dilute solutions, this means that they have lots of water in them.
 These dilute acids are irritants and may cause slight inflammation or reddening of the skin

 |concentration of hydrogen ions, H+||x10||x10||x10||x10||x10||x10||x10||x10|